Crypto27dev/clash_of_space_game/README.md

 # CLASH OF SPACE

-A space craft shooting game, built with HTML5, JavaScript.
+A space craft shooting game, built with HTML5, CSS, JavaScript.
 It's a desktop version game, so can be played only in desktop/laptop.